dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 Just ensure you use your own GitHub username and repository name in the command above.
 It is easier to copy the URL shown on GitHub.

 Once `push` is complete, refresh GitHub repository page to see the files committed.
-Now that they are in the cloud, we can say it is much more safe to play around with the local copy.
+Now that they are in the cloud, we can say it is much safer to play around with the local copy.

 **From here onwards, we'll work on a branch named `staging` and move changes to `master` branch only when necessary.**